Here’s what to do if you lose work due to COVID-19 in California

-With schools closed and streets cleared, many Californians like much of the country saw their employment suddenly come into question this week as fears of COVID-19 spread.
+(KTLA) – With schools closed and streets cleared, many Californians — like much of the country — saw their employment suddenly come into question this week as fears of COVID-19 spread.

 As stores, theaters, public offices and bars shutter, for some, it’s meant working from home.
 For others, it’s meant reduced hours or possibly even layoffs.

 That can mean missing bills or not being able to pay rent at the end of the month, particularly in an economic climate and region where many work paycheck-to-paycheck.
-Housing costs in California remain among the highest in the U.S. — the L.A. area and broader Southern California region are no exceptions.
+Housing costs in California remain among the highest in the U.S. — the Los Angeles area and broader Southern California region being no exceptions.

 The uncertainty surrounding jobs led to Gov. Gavin Newsom signing an executive order Monday to give local governments the ability to halt evictions or prevent power shutoffs.